steampuker/print.c/README.md

 ## Feedback

-This project is experimental, most of the features (positional arguments, additional formatting, float-to-string conversion, etc.) are missing.
+This is experimental, most of the features (positional arguments, additional formatting, float-to-string conversion, etc.) are missing.

 It is also not optimized for performance (uses standard print functions instead of OS syscalls).